European business activity falls to near three-year low

 "The survey is broadly consistent with gross domestic product falling by at least 0.5% across the region in the second quarter, as an increasingly steep downturn in the periphery infects both France and Germany," he said in the report.

-Activity at French and German factories fell to the lowest level in almost three years, according to the Markit survey.'Not good'
+Activity at French and German factories fell to the lowest level in almost three years, according to the Markit survey.

 "The flash PMI figures for May look horrible and provide a clear warning that eurozone GDP will almost certainly show a contraction in the second quarter after stagnating in the first quarter," said Martin Van Vliet, from the bank ING.